MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-samsung-knox-mobile-enroll.md

 - **Device Owner support:** - **Device Owner support:** Intune supports enrolling Dedicated and Fully Managed devices by using the KME portal.
 Other Android enterprise device owner modes will be supported as they become available in Intune.

-- **No work profile support:** KME is a corporate device enrollment method and devices enrolled in Android personally-owned work profile ensure work and personal data are separate on personal devices.
-So, device enrollment to personally-owned work profile using KME isn't a supported scenario in Intune.
+- **work profile support:** KME is a corporate device enrollment method and devices enrolled in Android personally-owned work profile ensure work and personal data are separate on personal devices.
+Device enrollment to personally-owned work profile using KME is a supported scenario in Intune.

 - **Factory reset to enroll to Android enterprise:** If repurposing devices that have already been set up, devices need to be factory reset when enrolling to Android enterprise.